Make-Squad/networq-django-backend/README.md

 # 🤝 networq
 Check it out: [Networq v0 Live](http://networq.herokuapp.com/)
+The live version of this product is hosted on Heroku.

 ## Getting Started
 To install this project:

 - clone this repository
 - activate your virtual environment
 - pip install the requirements (you might need to comment our django-heroku)
 - run the server by typing in python manage.py runserver

 ## Current Build
 This project is built with Django 2.2.2.
-All versions for our requirements are listed in requirements.txt.
+All versions for our dependancies are listed in requirements.txt.

 ## File Structure 🗂